ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

 ---------------------------------

 Line and Arc entities are defined using Motor-CAD Coordinate objects.
-Calculating the coordinate positions can be time consuming and may require many lines of Python script.
+Calculating the coordinate positions can be time-consuming and can require many lines of Python script.

 For commonly used shapes, ready made functions can be used to create a region, based on a few required parameters.
 These functions can be imported from the